-The making of housing loans in Ireland is principally regulated by the CCA, which imposes a range of obligations and restrictions on mortgage lenders and mortgage intermediaries.
+The making of housing loans in Ireland is regulated by the Consumer Credit Act (the "CCA"), which imposes a range of obligations and restrictions on mortgage lenders and mortgage intermediaries.
 The relevant part of the CCA applicable to housing loans (Part IX) applies to loans made by mortgage lenders only, which includes the Issuer.
-At the date of this Base Prospectus, documentation for all mortgage loans in the Pool complies with the CCA.